 For these three operations, the chosen property/properties of all instances of all selected components will be modified, regardless of whether selected at the component or the instance level.

-For these two operations, the Approved for placement property is marked or unmarked for all selected instances and the Approved for BOM property is marked or unmarked for all selected components.
+For these four operations, the Approved for placement property is marked or unmarked for all selected instances and the Approved for BOM property is marked or unmarked for all selected components.

-For these two operations, the Do not place property is marked or unmarked for all selected instances.
+For these four operations, the Do not place or Include in Pick and Place output property is marked or unmarked for all selected instances.
 Selections at the component level of the list are ignored.